oreoluwa-olaleye/Evolving/seasons/ season1/index.md

 **Hausa Title:** *Raba su, Ciyar da su*
 ⚔️ **Theme:** Tribe as Tool

 How the British pitted tribe against tribe:
 - **In Kenya:** Kikuyu vs Kalenjin
 - **In Nigeria:** Hausa vs Yoruba vs Igbo

-This was not accidental — it was policy, written in administrative memos.
+This was not accidental — it was colonial policy, written in administrative memos.

 ---